 WRC 2 in Finland:

-Jari Huttunen scored an impressive home victory in his WRC 2 debut at Neste Rally Finland on Sunday afternoon.
+Jari Huttunen made a sensational WRC 2 debut to lead the category at Neste Rally Finland on Friday night.

-Driving a four-wheel drive car for only the second time, Huttunen took the lead of the WRC’s principal support category early on Friday morning and was never headed.
-He won 15 of the 25 blisteringly fast dirt road stages to win by 2min 17.8sec in a Skoda Fabia R5.
+The young Finn was driving a four-wheel drive car for only the second time in his career, but took charge of the WRC’s principal support category to lead by 56.2sec in his Skoda Fabia R5.

 Head to WRC+ to see the latest onboard and video reports from Neste Rally Finland.

 Friday in Finland: Lappi heads Toyota 1-2